TRAIS-Lab/sjlt/README.md

-# sjlt
+# Sparse Johnson-Lindenstrauss Transform CUDA Kernel

-Sparse Johnson-Lindenstrauss Transform with CUDA acceleration for PyTorch.
+This is a simple repository for *Sparse Johnson-Lindenstrauss Transform* with CUDA acceleration for PyTorch.

 ## Features